vargas88hugo/directory-tree/README.md

 Directory Tree is a program that accepts commands to execute actions like create, delete, move and list directories.
 It doesn't create folders on the host machine but persist the data in memory.

+## Prerequisites
+Basically you need to have Node.js version 10 or higher and npm on your computer

 ## File Directory
 ```
 ├── README.md